 What We Heard

-Research findings indicated that Canadian P2 practitioners are actively seeking further training opportunities to build and develop their skills.
-Ideally, this training would be diverse, affordable, and accessible.
+We found that Canadian P2 practitioners want more training opportunities -- training that would be diverse, affordable, and accessible.

-The findings also highlighted the importance of making P2 training available to non-practitioners: decision-makers, professionals such as project managers, and public and civil society organizations.
+This training should also be available to non-practitioners: decision-makers, professionals such as project managers, and public and civil society organizations.
 It was felt that providing basic P2 knowledge and skills to this sector and raising awareness with them of the benefits of public engagement, would contribute to increasing the quality and quantity of future Canadian P2 initiatives.